 - Have a genetic condition that causes obesity

 Non-prescription or over-the-counter (OTC) products, such as appetite suppressants and water-loss pills, are not recommended.
-These have no proven benefits and may cause serious adverse effects (1) (3).
+These have no proven benefits and may cause serious adverse effects on one’s overall health and wellness (1) (3).

 What Are The FDA-Approved Weight Loss Pills?